Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

 \subsection{Baryonic background model}

-We consider two types of contributions to the diffuse background that may shield DM subhalos as individual sources: one coming from DM annihilation itself, already discussed in \citesec{ssec:diffuse}, and another one coming from conventional astrophysical processes, dubbed baryonic background.
-To maximize the self-consistency of our study, we base our baryonic background model on the same ingredients used to determine the tidal stripping induced by the baryonic disk, \ie~those included in the Galactic mass model derived from kinematic data in Ref.~\cite{McMillan2017}.
+We consider two types of contributions to the diffuse background that may shield DM subhalos as individual sources: one coming from DM annihilation itself, already discussed in \citesec{ssec:diffuse}, and another one coming from conventional astrophysical processes, dubbed baryonic background (including both the DGE and the isotropic background).
+To maximize the self-consistency of our study, we base our DGE baryonic background model on the same ingredients used to determine the tidal stripping induced by the baryonic disk, \ie~those included in the Galactic mass model derived from kinematic data in Ref.~\cite{McMillan2017}.
 They consist of the spatial distributions for the atomic and molecular interstellar gas.
 We remind the reader that our goal is to have a realistic modeling of the background, though not necessarily a precise one.
 Indeed, we shall not discuss the Fermi data themselves, but instead provide a realistic insight as to what to expect to find in them in terms of any putative subhalo contribution.

-For space-borne observatories like Fermi-LAT \cite{TheFermiLATCollaborationEtAl2009}, the genuine background includes many different astrophysical contributions, as shortly stated above.
-However, for simplicity, we restrict ourselves to the pion decay contribution induced by the interactions of cosmic rays with the interstellar gas, which is the dominant one in the 1-100~GeV energy range we consider \cite{AckermannEtAl2012}.
-There are of course other contirbutions, but the spatial distribution of their amplitudes should not change much with respect to the pion decay one---we will leave some freedom in the overall normalization, but this will anyway not be critical in our analysis.
+For space-borne observatories like Fermi-LAT \cite{FermiLATEtAl2009}, the genuine background includes many different astrophysical contributions, as shortly stated above.
+However, for simplicity, we restrict ourselves to the pion decay contribution induced by the interactions of cosmic rays with the interstellar gas, which is the dominant DGE one in the $1-100$~GeV energy range that we consider \cite{AckermannEtAl2012}.
+There are of course other contributions (e.g. leptonic), but the spatial distribution of their amplitudes should not change much with respect to the pion decay one---we will play with the overall normalization of the ``pionic'' background for a better match, but this will anyway not be critical in our analysis.
 We add by hand the isotropic diffuse emission assumed to be of extragalactic origin, for which we simply consider the spectrum derived in Ref.~\cite{AckermannEtAl2012}.
 In the following, we only consider gamma-ray energies above 1 GeV, to avoid modeling issues with the pion bump at $\sim 100$~MeV.